 Kelly Garrett is Clinical Director of The Awareness Centre.
 She is also a qualified psychotherapist, counsellor and clinical Supervisor, specialising in the areas of depression, anxiety, trauma and relationships.

-Kelly has over ten years’ experience working with a wide range of psychological, emotional and mental health problems and specialises in working with depression, anxiety and Couples.
-Kelly is also a certified Coach and has extensive experience working in corporate environments.
+Kelly has several years’ experience working with a wide range of psychological, emotional and mental health problems.
+She is also a certified coach and has extensive experience working in corporate environments.

-Kelly is an integrative practitioner which means that she has combined many theories of thought and has found her own style of working as a therapist.
-Her training has been in Existential theory, Cognitive Behavioural Therapy, Psychodynamic, Person Centred Practice and has a great interest in John Bowlby’s theory of Attachment, Separation and Loss.
+Kelly is an integrative practitioner, which means that she has combined many theories of thought and has found her own style of working as a therapist.

 Kelly works in private practice with individuals and couples in Clapham, South London.

 Her approach is to initially meet clients for an assessment and if both agree to work together, she will offer the client a further 5 sessions.
 After the initial six sessions, there is a discussion to review the process of the work and to decide if therapy will continue into longer-term work.
 Kelly works with both short-term and long-term therapy, and can work in English, Spanish or Turkish.

 Kelly’s training has been in existential theory, cognitive behavioural therapy and psychodynamic practice – and has a great interest in John Bowlby’s theory of attachment, separation and loss.